harrisonmg/midimania/README.md

 <img src=https://user-images.githubusercontent.com/3968357/175648443-2222eb2a-7af6-4e36-8ac1-b9a7dbe4157b.jpg width=700>

 The copper wiring was a pain.
-Removing the coating from the jewelry wire and trying to keep everythiung straight and sized correctly was tedious.
+Removing the coating from the jewelry wire and trying to keep everything straight and sized correctly was tedious.

 The easiest method I found to remove the coating was scraping with a razor blade.
 Fun-Tak was useful for securing things while soldering.